yingyingww/Board-Game-Finder/README.md

 results.html: An HTML file which displays the game data retieved from the SQL query.

+noResults.html: An HTML file which displays no result found with chosen criteria to the user

+about.html: An HTML file which displays the purpose of this game finder and explains how it works

 Static folder:

 prelim.css: A css file containing the style basis for our web app.